SENDIST (Special Educational Needs and Disability Tribunal)

 A SEND Tribunal can order the local authority to carry out a fresh EHC Needs Assessment, make a new EHC Plan or amend an existing EHC Plan.
 However, they can also dismiss your appeal if they feel there are not sufficient grounds for one.

 Our expert SEND tribunal solicitors can review your case and help determine whether you are likely to have grounds for a SENDIST appeal.
 We can assist you in putting together the strongest possible case, and support and represent you during the tribunal process to give you the best chance of a fair outcome.

-Speak to one of our SEND tribunal solicitors now by calling 0800 158 4147 or use our Special Educational Needs contact form and a member of our team will be in touch promptly.
+Speak to one of our SEND tribunal solicitors now by calling 0800 158 4147 or request a call back and a member of our team will be in touch promptly.

 Who can apply to a SEND Tribunal?

 Parents of pupils under compulsory school age and young people over compulsory school age have a statutory right of appeal to the Special Educational Needs and Disability Tribunal (SEND Tribunal) about: